 Research has also shown that some Lactobacillus strains help to produce vitamin K, which is important for producing prothrombin, a protein that plays a crucial role in blood clotting, bone metabolism, and heart health.
 Vitamin K also assists with energy production within the mitochondria.

-2. Help With Constipation
+2. Helps With Constipation

-Yes!
+Another health benefit of probiotics is eliminating constipation.
 Although the exact mechanisms of probiotics are not fully understood, there are several ways in which probiotics are thought to help prevent and alleviate constipation.

-First of all, it’s important to know that intestinal bacteria not only affect the motility of the gut but are also involved in the function of the enteric nervous system (ENS).
+First, it’s important to know that intestinal bacteria not only affect the motility of the gut but are also involved in the function of the enteric nervous system (ENS).
 A slow bowel transit time often occurs due to poor gut motility, particularly in the large intestine, which is also linked to abnormalities of the enteric nerves.

 Short-chain fatty acids (SCFAs) can also help with constipation.
 Bifidobacteria and Lactobacilli assist in the production of SCFAs by fermenting carbohydrates in the gut.
 These SCFAs can improve the motility of the digestive tract by stimulating neural receptors in the gut wall smooth muscle, stimulating peristalsis.
 Probiotics have also been suggested to increase levels of serotonin, an excitatory neurotransmitter that also improves peristalsis.